maulanaakbardj/AudioRecognition/README.md

 # Animals-Voice-Recognition
-Speech recognition or voice recognition with case studies of animal sounds by recognizing sound patterns
+Voice recognition with case studies of animal sounds by recognizing sound patterns